Grafixoft/powertree-doc/docs/sdk/workflow.md

 }
 ```

-### Workflow Completion

-All workflows are considered completed in the following scenarios:

-1. If the `DoWork` method has exited without submitting subworkflows and there are no pending subworkflows the workflow has completed with `WorkflowStatus.Succeeded`
-2. If the `DoWork` method threw an exception the workflow is completed with `WorkflowStatus.Failed`
-3. If a workflow has been cancelled by a client or another workflow before completing its work it completes with `WorkflowStatus.Canceled`
-4. If none of the above conditions have been met within the allotted timeout period it completes with `WorkflowStatus.Timeout`.
-All workflows have a timeout and it imposes an absolute time limit on workflows, allowing for recovery in unexpected situations, e.g. infinite loops
-5. Child workflows are terminated prematurely if a parent workflow completes with a status other than `WorkflowStatus.Succeeded` before they manage to complete themselves.
-In this case they are assigned `WorkflowStatus.ParentTerminated`

-### Workflow Continuation

-The `DoWork` method returns a `Continuation` object, which specifies when the next [activation](../overview/concepts#activities) of the workflow will take place.
-* `Continuation.WaitAll()` specifies that the next activation should be made only after *all* subworkflows have completed
-* `Continuation.WaitAny()` specifies that the next activation should be made as soon as *one or more* subworkflows have completed
-* `Continuation.Default()` is the default continuation option.
-Equivalent to `WaitAny` continuation
-* No `Continuation` - if a workflow has not submitted or doesn’t have pending subworkflows it is considered completed and `DoWork` is not called again on this instance.
-In this case the return value of `DoWork` is ignored
-* More `Continuations` in the future

 ### Workflow State

 A workflow instance can keep internal state, which is then serialized and persisted for the next [activation](../overview/concepts#activities).